castr06/TheVoid/README.md

-# NOTICE
+# void404

-This repository is no longer being actively maintained.
-All efforts on ERC404 have migrated [here](https://github.com/Pandora-Labs-Org/erc404).
+This project is an experimental ERC404 token built to answer the question: What happens when you give holders full control of deflation?

 # ERC404